ericoporto/ags-manual-wiki/Globalfunctions_Screen.md

 normally looks.

-For historical reasons, the tint works by applying a 50`%`-transparent layer of the specified colour to the screen after everything else has been drawn.
+For historical reasons, the tint works by applying a 50`%`-transparent layer of the specified color to the screen after everything else has been drawn.
 Therefore, it may not lead to the sort of results you might expect.